Rayirth556/esp32_blink/README.md

 gpio_set_direction(LED_BLUE, GPIO_MODE_OUTPUT);
 ```
 It configures that GPIO pin to act as an output, meaning the ESP32 will drive the voltage on the pin (HIGH or LOW) instead of reading it.

+Blinking status can also be seen on the serial monitor in the terminal window.